Mike's Hot Honey: Marketing

 In April 2023, Mike's Hot Honey collaborated with shoe brand Ewing Athletics, the signature brand of former basketball player Patrick Ewing, to release a line of Mike's Hot Honey–branded cross-training high-top sneakers, which are sold alongside jars of hot honey.

 In 2023 and 2024, Mike's Hot Honey partnered with several restaurant chains to offer various hot honey dishes, including hot honey doughnuts at New York City chain Dough Doughnuts, hot honey deep dish pizza at Lou Malnati's, hot honey ice cream at Cold Stone Creamery, and hot honey cookies at Insomnia Cookies.
 Mike's Hot Honey has also partnered with DiGiorno and California Pizza Kitchen to release frozen pizza with hot honey.

 In 2024, Mike's Hot Honey created a pizza-themed arcade game called Slice Hunter, which is available on the iOS App Store and as a one-off physical arcade cabinet at Scarr's Pizza in Manhattan.
 Kurtz said, "The idea behind Slice Hunter was to connect people back to memories of playing classic arcade games in their childhood pizzerias."

-Mike's Hot Honey also launched a new advertising campaign, "You'll Love It With Mike's" in 2024.
+Mike's Hot Honey also launched a new advertising campaign, "You'll Love It With Mike's", in 2024.
 This was Mike's Hot Honey's second campaign, and was based on the previous campaign centered around its pizza heritage.
 The new campaign was developed in collaboration with New York-based Chase Design Group and highlights more than 27 different food pairings.

 Collaborations

-Mike's Hot Honey's recent food service collaborations include a hot honey bacon breakfast sandwich at Dunkin' Donuts, movie theater snacks and drinks at Cinemark, sauce offering at Moe's Southwest Grill, a Nashville-style hot honey pizza at California Pizza Kitchen and a return of the Million Dollar Breakfast Sandwich at First Watch.
+Mike's Hot Honey's recent food service collaborations include a hot honey bacon breakfast sandwich at Dunkin' Donuts, movie theater snacks and drinks at Cinemark, a sauce offering at Moe's Southwest Grill, a Nashville-style hot honey pizza at California Pizza Kitchen and a return of the Million Dollar Breakfast Sandwich at First Watch.

-On the retail side, Mike's Hot Honey recently partnered with Utz Brands for a mini hot honey pretzels, as well as a hot honey potato chip with Mike's Hot Honey Extra Hot flavor.
+On the retail side, Mike's Hot Honey recently partnered with Utz Brands for the production of mini hot honey pretzels, as well as a hot honey potato chip with Mike's Hot Honey Extra Hot flavor.
 The hot honey potato chip follows a successful Utz potato chip with the original Mike's Hot Honey, Kellanova Club Crisps for a hot honey cracker, Saputo Cheese for a hot honey-infused Montchevre goat cheese and Bush's Baked Beans for new Hot Honey Grilling Beans.
 The brand has also partnered with sports companies, including a Mike's Hot Honey branded burgundy Starter Jacket and sneakers from Ewing Athletics.